 A few months ago, in a sermon, my pastor posed the question “Are you enjoying God?”
 This question has stayed with me and I think about it often.
 Our God is creative and beautiful and intimately acquainted with us.
 There is infinite enjoyment in his presence.

 I see this as an opportunity for us to worship God with our minds.
 We can imagine how great he is.
 We can sit in awe of his splendor and greatness.
 He is glorious and we can take time to be amazed by him.

 There are many ways that we can spend time meeting with God, but I hope that this framework will help us slow down and sit with him.
 I pray that we are able to put these steps into practice in a way that helps us to intentionally meet with him.
 As we spend more time with him, the more he will transform our lives.

 Do you ever take time to pause, be, enjoy, and wonder at God?

 Which of these four do you think you struggle with the most?

-Check out Behold: 40 Days of Seeing and Savoring God, the ebook is now available for pre-order.
-The paperback will be available on December 2nd.
+Check out Behold: 40 Days of Seeing and Savoring God, now available on Amazon.

 Disclosure: Some links in this post are affiliate links, meaning, at no additional cost to you, as an Amazon Associate I earn from qualifying purchases.